AdobeDocs/experience-manager-cloud-service.en/help/headless/aem-edge-rest-openapi.md

   * Developers are familiar with HTTP and REST.
 According to the [Postman State of the APIs report](https://www.postman.com/state-of-api/), a high percentage of developers use REST.

   * With simplicity comes familiarity.
-With REST there is no organizational question of who owns the queries vs who owns the app, whereas this can occur with GraphQL.
+With REST there is no organizational question of who owns the queries vs who owns the app, whereas this can arise with GraphQL.

   * With familiarity (typically) comes a broad community and tooling landscape.
 Not an inherent disadvantage of GraphQL, but likely broader and deeper for REST.